Stiivi/Flows/README.md

 - ``var NAME = EXPRESSION`` - defines an auxiliary node, a variable or a transformation

+Note on `stock`: Currently all stocks defined in the language are considered to be non-negative.
+Library provides functionality for allowing negative values, it has not yet been reflected in the language syntax.

 Other statements:

 - ``output NAME, ...`` – list of nodes which values are to be printed to the output

 ### Operators